4sh/datamaintain/samples/k8s/README.md

 ## How does it work ?
 ### Docker

-First `docker/DockerFile` create a docker image from Datamaintain's image.
+First the file `DockerFile` in `docker` folder create a docker image from Datamaintain's image.
 The image embark the script folder with one script `v1.0_init.js`, and an entrypoint script.

 Right now Datamaintain does not have a "lock" feature, so the entrypoint is here for implements a lock in sh (in case two pods start at the same time).
 Here how the entrypoint work :
 * Insert a document (with id `datamaintain`) on the `datamaintainLock` collection.
-The lock has an expiration date in case the init container is kill by Kubernetes.
+The lock has an expiration date in case the init container is killed by Kubernetes.
 * If a document already exist then wait and retry
 * After the document is inserted then start Datamaintain
 * Remove the lock
-* If datamaintain crash, exit with code 1
+* If Datamaintain crash, exit with code 1

 ### Kubernetes

 Kubernetes sample is a simple yaml file `sample_k8s.yaml`.
-The file describes a pod named `busybox`, the pod has no real purpose, it just show how to use Datamaintain in an init container.
+The file describes a pod named `busybox`, the pod has no real purpose, it just shows how to use Datamaintain in an init container.

 The sample file use two init containers :
 * `wait-mongo` that just check `mongodb://mongo-mongodb-replicaset-0.mongo-mongodb-replicaset/test`